nodestream-proj/nodestream/docs/docs/reference/normalizers.md

 # Normalizers

 A `Normalizer` allows you to clean data extracted by a [`ValueProvider`](./value-providers.md).
 They are intended to provided stateless, simple transformations of data.
-Many different interpretaions allow you to enable `Normalizers` to apply these transformations.
+Many different interpretations allow you to enable `Normalizers` to apply these transformations.
 See the [`Interpretation`](./interpretations.md) reference for where they can be applied.